SLx64/TIGER2hs/tutorial/tutorial.md

     conda create -n t2hs_openmm python=3.7
     conda activate t2hs_openmm
     conda install -c conda-forge openmm mdanalysis

+    (Refer to https://anaconda.org/conda-forge/mdanalysis in case of issues with the installation of Mdanalsysis)

 To run TIGER2hs, activate your conda environment from the jobscript (e.g. `template.sh`)